ProDevStudio/islamic-graphics/readme.txt

 == Changelog ==

+= 1.1.1 =
+Added section to settings page to fix error seen in 3.3.1 version of Wordpress.

 = 1.1.0 =
 Major changes to code:
 - Added options page to allow setting of default values for height, colour and display type.